pradeep0601/spring-boot-mongo-db-rest-app/README.md

 4. Add employee
 url : http://localhost:2020/v1/employee
-Note : while invoking this url put the details of employee which you want to add in the body of REST tool (e.g. POSTMAN), like below -
+Note : to invoke it keep the details of employee in the body of REST tool (e.g. POSTMAN), like below -
 ```
  {
     "employeeId": "38860",